kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         Deleting subvolume needs sufficient permissions, by default the owner cannot delete it unless it's enabled by a mount option *user_subvol_rm_allowed*, or deletion is run as root.
-        The default subvolume (see :command:`btrfs subvolume set-default`) cannot be deleted and returns error (EPERM) and this is logged to the system log.
-A subvolume that's currently involved in send (see :command:`btrfs send`) also cannot be deleted until the send is finished.
+        The default subvolume (see :ref:`btrfs subvolume set-default<man-subvolume-set-default>`) cannot be deleted and
+        returns error (EPERM) and this is logged to the system log.
+A subvolume that's currently involved in send (see :doc:`btrfs-send`)
+        also cannot be deleted until the
+        send is finished.
 This is also logged in the system log.

         ``Options``